 Super Easy and super delicious grilled Mexican pork tenderloin with a beautiful Chipotle Zinfandel glaze.
 A perfect start to a backyard Father’s Day bbq meal.

 Is there any better way to celebrate Father’s Day than a meal on the back deck with some of Dad’s favorite grilled food?
 Pass around a platter of roasted shell fish, a warm round of Camembert cheese with a fresh baguette, grilled pork tenderloin and vegetables…and more.
 All enjoyed with plenty of Gallo Family Vineyards Wines.

-I’m thrilled to be chosen to participate in this #SundaySupper Father’s Day Feast event.
-Welcome to our celebration with Gallo Family Vineyards.
-Twenty #SundaySupper community members are featuring recipes for a Father’s Day feast that have been made using (or pairing perfectly with) Gallo Cafe Zinfandel and California Pinot Noir.
-And if you’re not familiar, the #SundaySupper movement was started by Isabel over at Family Foodie as a project for “bringing back Sunday supper around the family table.”
-Who can argue with that???
+I’m thrilled to be chosen to participate in a Father’s Day Feast event with Gallo Family Vineyards featuring a recipe for a Father’s Day meal that has been made using (or pairing perfectly with) Gallo Cafe Zinfandel and California Pinot Noir.

 Pampering the Father in this house is easy, as he always has a clear agenda of what he wants on his plate for the day.
 And it’s always a feast, from appetizer to main course right on through dessert.
 Let’s take a look.